ririyad/weblog/content/post/2018-10-04-taking-a-step-back-starting-with-c.md

 ---
 I'm going back in time, Sometimes taking a step back can move you forward.

-At my 2nd trimester at university I took SPL(Structured Programming Language) course.
-Where I first learned C programming and it was spring of 2012.
+At my 2nd trimester at university(February, 2012) I took SPL(Structured Programming Language) course.
+Where I first learned C programming.

 After that from 2013 to 2015 I wrote a fair number of C code.
 I used to participate programming contests and I solved problems in different online judge.
 Now-a-days I don't write C codes.
 Its been almost 2 year I'm working in Java.
 But for Software Engineering interview my choice is C/C++ (or maybe python).